 Musa Hilal 'establishes administration' in North Darfur

 The militia leader Musa Hilal has 'established his own administration' in four towns in North Darfur on Wednesday.
-His Janjaweed troops are now in control of Saraf Umra town, Kutum town, Kabkabiya town, and the area of El Waha.
+His Janjaweed troops are now in control of the towns of Saraf Omra, Kutum, Kabkabiya, and El Waha.

 War in Darfur

 Musa Hilal and his militiamen, responsible for Janjaweed campaigns against civilians in Darfur since 2004, were armed by the Sudanese government.
 Now, he has distanced himself from the regime, and established the Revolutionary Awakening Council.
 His militia forces have attacked dozens of North Darfur villages during the past weeks, killing at least 97 government troops, including high ranked officers.

 On Saturday, the government sent a high delegation, including Vice-President Dr Abdelrahman Hasabo and the former Minister of Foreign Affairs, Mustafa Ismail, but Hilal refused to meet them.